tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 ## <a href="#inner-html">innerHTML</a> **`(mount, input, options)`**

-Compares the children of mount with input.
+Takes input and compares to the children Nodes inside mount.
+Does not compare any attributes on the mounted element.
+Both mount and input can be either VTrees, DOM Nodes, including fragments, and input may also be a string.

-The `innerHTML` and `outerHTML` methods are the most common to use.
-They allow you to mimic the respective browser feature, where you replace the contents of a DOM node and in the case of `outerHTML` replace the top-level element attributes as well.
+The `innerHTML` method is the most common to use.
+The behavior mimics what you would expect from the browser API of the same name.
+You give a Node and markup which becomes the new contents of the element.

 You may call this once in a complex application where the individual components re-render themselves, or in a game you would call this on every render tick, if you're building something simple, you can call it whenever the state changes.

-These methods can work in the browser and browser-like environments like JSDOM.
-An interesting feature is that you can pass in more than just DOM nodes.
-This comes in handy for advanced use cases such as

-What's nice about these methods is that all renders go through the same scheduling pipeline and VTrees are shared across all other renders.
+All renders go through the same scheduling pipeline which means VTrees are shared across all other renders.

 <a name="inner-html-arguments"></a>